mattgwagner/leadership-in-brief/slides.md

 # Physical Fitness & Readiness

 - Meet or exceed Army fitness standards; fitness is foundational to Soldiering.
-- Be prepared for APFT and maintain readiness for all missions.
+- Be prepared for ACFT/AFT and maintain readiness for all missions.
 - Motivate and support your peers in training and preparation.

----

-# Responsibility & Property Accountability

-- Accept responsibility for your actions and assigned property.
-- Use proper care and maintenance of equipment and supplies.
-- Ensure a safe and healthy work environment for all.

 ---